sfbg/olimexino85_tinyOled4k_mh-z19b/README.md

 ``#define USI_BUF_SIZE 30 //!< bytes in message buffer``

-As the libraries require more space, **the display now shows just the CO2 PPM level ina a centered 16x24px font and nothing else**.
+As the libraries require more space, **the display now shows just the CO2 PPM level in a centered 16x24px font and nothing else**.
 The sketch requires 6010 out of 6012 bytes available on the Digispark clones.